voxeet/comms-app-web-mixer-layout/README.md

 Now that you are ready to record and stream your conferences, copy the files of your custom mixer layout application and publish it on your web server.
 You can also use [GitHub Pages](https://pages.github.com/), [Static website hosting in Microsoft Azure Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) if you want a simple and free or inexpensive web server for your layout.

-> Note: a simple file storage is enough, you do not need a backend, but the files must be publicly available for our mixer infrastructure to access and over HTTPS.
+> Note: a simple storage solution is enough, you do not need a backend, but the files must be publicly available for our mixer infrastructure to access and over HTTPS.

-Connect to the dolby.io dashboard, in the settings of your application, provide the URL of your mixer layout application.
+Connect to the dolby.io dashboard.
+In the settings page for your application, provide the URL of your mixer layout application.

 ![](images/dolby-io-settings-url.png)

-When you request to record to start streaming your conference, we will start a mixer in our environment that will launch the web site URL that you have provided.
+When you request to record, or to start streaming your conference, we will start a mixer in our environment that will launch the web site URL that you have provided.

 ## Resources

 You now have a custom layout ready to live stream and record your conferences.
-If you want to go further, please visit the following resources:
+For additional information, see:

 - https://dolby.io
 - https://dolby.io/developers/interactivity-apis/client-sdk/recording